Key Takeaway

 So why does JPG exist?
 Early Windows versions only allowed three-letter file extensions, so JPEG was shortened to JPG.
 Meanwhile, Mac and Linux systems supported .JPEG from the start.

 Despite the naming difference, these formats work the exact same way.
 If you’ve ever wondered what is the difference between JPEG and JPG, now you know—it’s just a historical quirk.
+They both use lossy compression to reduce image size while maintaining visual quality.
 Today, that restriction no longer exists, and modern operating systems recognize both formats interchangeably.
 If you’re wondering about the difference between JPEG and JPG, the reality is that it’s just a legacy issue from an older time in computing.
 Whether your file says .JPG or .JPEG, it’s the same format, with the same compression, quality, and compatibility.
-In short, JPEG same as JPG, so you don’t need to stress over which one to use!

 When to Use JPG or JPEG (and When to Use Other Formats)